engeir/hack-md-notes/parameter-scan.md

 "Superposition (blue) of two single events (black) on top of Fourier smoothed temperature (red).
 Shading shows the length of the single event time series without padding" =49%x)

+<sup>**Figure:** The time series of the double-event simulation overlaid with
+single-event simulations of the same magnitude, superposed and as individual time series</sup>

 ### Aggregated data